JHCDO/Jhapiv1/README.md

 CustomDeelgebied custom = adapter.get(Team.ALPHA);
 int color = custom.getColor();
 ```
+###Advised Usage
 When creating a Deelgebied, resources are loaded and cpu time is consumed.
-To avoid this place the Adapter in your Application class like below.
+To avoid this place your Adapter in your Application class like below.

 ```
 /**